-Kittens may die in the womb due to infection, congenital defect or malnutrition of the mother.
+Cats may deliver a stillborn kitten due to an infection, a congenital defect, or malnutrition of the mother.
 Sudden complications can also arise during delivery, putting both mother and babies at serious risk.
-Giving birth is a long, difficult and dangerous process, so you should monitor your pet carefully and contact a veterinarian immediately if problems arise.
+Giving birth is a long, difficult and dangerous process, so you should monitor your pregnant cat carefully and contact a veterinarian immediately if problems arise.

 Unborn kittens may also become lodged in the birth canal or become tangled in the umbilical cord.
 Cats deliver at different time intervals, some take longer than others.
-VCA Animals Hospitals recommends contacting your veterinarian if your cat is in intense labor for more than 20 minutes without producing a kitten, or if a couple hours passes between deliveries.
+Contact your veterinarian if your cat is in intense labor for more than 20 minutes without producing a kitten, or if a couple of hours pass between deliveries.

-Most feline stillbirths are the result of a fetal defect or deformity.
+In most cases, a stillborn kitten is the result of a fetal defect or deformity.
 A kitten may die in the womb due to the irregularity or may be aborted and absorbed by the mother's body.
 Congenital malformations may result from a flaw in the kitten's genes or a problem during early development.

 Defects during development can also occur due to health issues of the mother, including stress and malnutrition.
 Taurine deficiency is known to hinder the development of the muscles and bones in kittens.
-Exposure to pharmaceuticals, toxins and chemicals can also lead to birth defects in kittens.
+Exposure to pharmaceuticals, toxins, and chemicals can also lead to birth defects in kittens.

 Feline leukemia virus is another dangerous pathogen that can cause stillbirth in cats.
 Kittens who contract the disease from their mothers may pass away shortly after delivery.
 This effect is also called fading kitten syndrome.

-Preparation and Precautions
+Preparation and precautions

-Prepare for your pet's delivery in the weeks before so you are ready to act when the moment comes.
-Provide the mother with a secluded and controlled location free of noise, people and other animals.
+Prepare for your cat's delivery in the weeks before so you are ready to act when the moment comes.
+Provide the mother with a secluded and controlled location free of noise, people, and other animals.
 Keep your phone close by so you can contact the animal hospital or your veterinarian if any complications arise.
 Watch closely for signs of distress during delivery and be ready to get professional assistance if needed.